reinanmat/scheduled-messages/README.md

 ## Configuration and Execution

+**Note**: The current setup process involves several manual steps across different components.
+While functional, it might seem a bit involved.
+The long-term goal is to streamline this process, allowing the entire application stack to be brought up with a single `docker compose up` command.
+This is a work in progress.

 ### 1. Environment Variables

 Copy the `.env.example` file to `.env` in the project root and fill in the necessary details for your PostgreSQL database.